scottlamb/moonfire-nvr/guide/install.md

       many cameras and when you record both the "main" and "sub" streams of each camera.

 3. Assign disk space to your cameras back in "Directories and retention".
-    Leave a little slack (at least 100 MB per camera) between the total limit and the filesystem capacity, even if you store nothing else on the disk.
+    Leave a little slack between the total limit and the filesystem capacity, even if you store nothing else on the disk.
+1 GiB per camera should be plenty.
+This is needed for a few reasons:
-    There are several reasons this is needed:

-    * The limit currently controls fully-written files only.
-There will be up to two minutes of video per camera of additional video.
-    * The rotation happens after the limit is exceeded, not proactively.
-    * Moonfire NVR currently doesn't account for the unused space in the final filesystem block at the end of each file.
-    * Moonfire NVR doesn't account for the space used for directory listings.
+    *   Up to `max(120, flush_if_sec)` seconds of video can be written before being counted toward the usage because the recording doesn't count until it's fully written, and old recordings can't be deleted until the next database flush.
+So a 8 Mbps video stream with `flush_if_sec=300` will take up to (8 Mbps * 300 sec / 8 bits/byte) = 300 MB ~= 286 MiB of extra disk space.
     *   If a file is open when it is deleted (such as if a HTTP client is downloading it), it stays around until the file is closed.
 Moonfire NVR currently doesn't account for this.
+    *   Smaller factors: deletion isn't instantaneous, and directories themselves take up some disk space.

 4. Add a user for yourself (and optionally others) under "Users".
 You'll need this to access the web UI once you enable authentication.

 ## Starting it up